-Here, chefs will be preparing dishes such as roast suckling pig, curried cockles, and 5-week dry-aged fattened lamb skewers with Szechuan peppers.
-And although the grill menu probably contains everything your heart desires and more, they’ll also be serving up a daily noodle special, kicking off with a dish served with a pressed duck gravy.
+Here, Kiln’s chefs prepare dishes such as roast suckling pig, curried cockles, and 5-week dry-aged fattened lamb skewers with Szechuan peppers.
+And although the grill menu probably contains everything your heart desires and more, they also serve up a daily noodle special, including one served with a pressed duck gravy.
 Made from pressed ducks.

-For as Bob Dylan (almost) sang, the Thai menus they are a changin’.
+For as Bob Dylan sang, the Thai menus they are a changin’.

 Kiln | 58 Brewer Street, W1F 9TL